LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

 -  nodes (list of maps)

    -  role (string) = The Nodes that should be deployed.
 Use ``control-plane`` and ``worker``.
 List the same type of Node more than once to deploy more Nodes.
+   -  image (string) = Configure the Kubernetes version here by defining the Node container to use via a tag from `kindest/node on Docker Hub <https://hub.docker.com/r/kindest/node/tags>`__
    -  extraMounts (list of maps)

       -  containerPath (string) = The mount point for ``Cluster.nodes.role.extraMounts.hostPath``.